ClarkeRemy/MM2_Structuring_Code/README.md

 The tutorial requires a `mork` binary from the kernel crate in the [__MORK__](https://github.com/trueagi-io/MORK).

-It require a nighly compiler of Rust.
+It requires a nighly compiler of Rust.

 An important dependancy is [__PathMap__](https://github.com/Adam-Vandervorst/PathMap/tree/master). (in [_crates.io_](https://crates.io/crates/pathmap))